Featured image of post Foreign Keys Are Not Optional

 -- order 9999 doesn't exist.
 No FK, no error.
 Silent corruption.

-ORMs have edge cases.
-Race conditions in bulk inserts, upserts that skip association checks, lazy loading that masks broken references.
+Service contracts drift the same way.
+Service A creates the parent record; service B creates the child.
+B ships a bug and starts referencing IDs that don’t exist.
+Without a foreign key there’s no error, just bad data accumulating quietly until someone notices the numbers don’t add up.
+ORMs have their own edge cases: race conditions in bulk inserts, upserts that skip association checks, lazy loading that masks broken references.
 Every major ORM has documented ways to let bad data slip through.
 The database is the one place where the check is guaranteed.

 The performance question

-If your architecture is so perfectly optimized that a foreign key check is the last thing left to tune — that’s not an FK problem.
-There are almost certainly unindexed queries, missing covering indexes, suboptimal join patterns, N+1 queries, poor partitioning strategy, collation mismatches forcing implicit conversions, functions wrapped around predicates killing index usage, datatype mismatches between join columns, oversized datatypes wasting pages and cache, stale statistics misleading the planner, parameter sniffing locking in bad plans, redundant data bloating tables, under-normalized or over-normalized schemas, tables with too many columns per row, tables with too few columns forcing constant joins, bad query designs pulling more data than needed, misconfigured OS settings, undersized buffer pools, wrong parallelization thresholds — and the list goes on.
+If your architecture is so perfectly optimized that a foreign key check is the last thing left to tune, that’s not an FK problem.
+There are almost certainly unindexed queries, missing covering indexes, suboptimal join patterns, N+1 queries, poor partitioning strategy, collation mismatches forcing implicit conversions, functions wrapped around predicates killing index usage, datatype mismatches between join columns, oversized datatypes wasting pages and cache, stale statistics misleading the planner, parameter sniffing locking in bad plans, redundant data bloating tables, under-normalized or over-normalized schemas, tables with too many columns per row, tables with too few columns forcing constant joins, bad query designs pulling more data than needed, misconfigured OS settings, undersized buffer pools, wrong parallelization thresholds, and the list goes on.
 All hiding somewhere in the stack.
 If removing an FK constraint is the performance win on the table, it’s worth looking harder at everything else first.

-Foreign keys add a check on every insert and update to the child table — the database verifies that the referenced row exists.
+Foreign keys add a check on every insert and update to the child table; the database verifies that the referenced row exists.
 In practice, this is a lookup against a primary key index.
 It’s fast.
 Microseconds.
 The overhead is negligible compared to the cost of tracking down integrity issues after the fact.
 Teams routinely spend weeks debugging problems that a foreign key would have caught at insert time.

 In practice, the FK check is almost never the bottleneck.
 This is: